fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/SR-IOV-Lenovo-L14-Gen3/README.md

 usermod -aG kvm your_username
 ```

-Change the first line of the xml to (Don't apply the xml before the next add):
+Change the first line of the xml to (Don't apply the xml before adding anything relative to `<qemu:commandline>`, you will see below):

 <table>
 <tr>